eramdam/better.tw/src/markdown-pages/faq.md

 ## Will there ever be a desktop app?

 I don't want to say never, but it's unlikely.
-Maintaining a browser extension alredy takes a lot of time.
+Maintaining a browser extension already takes a lot of time.
 Besides, I feel like Twitter might start to be annoyed if I distribute an application who's named after one of their products 😬

 ## Can you make a mobile app?